-I shoot alot of macro images at home (currently with a Nikon D610 & a Sigma 150mm Macro), typically of insects, spiders and other creatures which are hanging around my house.
+I shoot alot of macro images at home (currently with a Nikon D610 & a Sigma 150mm Macro and occasionally a Raynox DCR-250).
+Most of my images are typically of insects, spiders and other creatures which are hanging around my house.
 My personal favorite animal to photograph are jumping spiders which in my honest opinion have personality, and they are actually interested in their reflection in the lens which always helps and they tend to (at times) stand still which helps with focus stacking.
+I am not against photographing other creatures, it is just that Jumping Spiders tend to be the easiest to find in my backyard (which is tiny), in addition to other spiders.
+That said I have put somethings around the yard to function as Insect “Hotels” to encourage other insects and interesting creates to visit and take up residence (preferably outside).

 |Lightroom||Digital Asset Manager||Primarily used to group, and manage the photos I currently have on my system, as well as some VERY light photo editing, cropping, and to hand photos off to the various pieces of software below.|